 Living with depression in pregnancy is difficult.
 Remember you are not alone.

 You are not alone on your journey dealing with depression before, during or after pregnancy.
-It really is quite common, unfortunately.
-Maybe that is a signal of how off our entire culture is that we set women up for such a painful journey.
+It really is quite common.

 Please know that you are not going insane.
 This is not your fault.
 You did not ask for it.